 Profit and loss graphs have several limitations that you need to be aware of.
 The first limitation is that the risk graph shows our profit and loss at the time of expiration, not before.

 This is important for several reasons.
-Most beginning option traders see a profit and loss graph for their strategy and note the breakeven price or prices.
-Now, in their mind this is the price their underlying must get to to start making any money.
-If you hold your options to expiration this is true but it is not true if you are looking to trade in and out of the positions before expiration.
+Most beginning options traders see a profit and loss graph for their strategy and note the breakeven price or prices.
+Now, in their mind, this is the price their underlying must get to start making any money.
+If you hold your options to expiration, this is true, but it is not true if you are looking to trade in and out of the positions before expiration.

 Another limitation and this one is minor is that profit and loss graphs don't account for commissions.
 Option commissions are small compared to regular trading commissions.
 As with any trading, however, everything must be taken into account when deciding on the best strategy.
 Some option strategies are commission intensive such as an iron condor and when you have to adjust the position this commission total can have a negative impact on your overall profit.

-Option profit and loss, or risk graphs, are one of the easiest option concepts to grasp but they can have such a large impact on your overall trading success.
+Option profit and loss, or risk graphs, are one of the most straightforward option concepts to grasp but they can have such an enormous impact on your overall trading success.